barryclark/jekyll-now/_posts/2014-10-01-symfony-web-service-retrieving-data-with-get.markdown

 Every time a user completes a test and submits his results, a **log** is sent to the web service, including information about the user and the _status_ of the corresponding module coming from the eLearning app.

-This article shows how I did it to **retrieve a list of a user's logs** for a specific application using GET.
+This article shows how I did it to **retrieve a list of user's logs** for a specific application using GET.

 - - -